-Exception: Electrical service to such playground equipment shall be in accordance with Chapter 27 of this code or Part VIII, Electrical, of the Florida Building Code Residential Volume, 7th Edition (2020), as applicable.
+Exception: Electrical service to such playground equipment shall be in accordance with Chapter 27 of this code.

 - 102.3 Application of references.
 References to chapter or section numbers, or to provisions not specifically identified by number, shall be construed to refer to such chapter, section or provision of this code. - 102.4 Referenced codes and standards.
-The codes and standards referenced in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference and as further regulated in Sections 102.4.1 and 102.4.2 of this code. - 102.4.1 Conflicts.
+The codes and standards referenced in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference and as further regulated in Sections 102.4.1 and 102.4.2. - 102.4.1 Conflicts.
 Where conflicts occur between provisions of this code and referenced codes and standards, the provisions of this code shall apply. - 102.4.2 Provisions in referenced codes and standards.
-Where the extent of the reference to a referenced code or standard includes subject matter that is within the scope of this code or the Florida Codes listed in Section101.4, the provisions of this code or the Florida Codes listed in Section 101.4, as applicable, shall take precedence over the provisions in the referenced code or standard. - 102.5 Partial invalidity.
-In the event that any part or provision of this code is held to be illegal or void, this shall not have the effect of making void or illegal any of the other parts or provisions of this code. - 102.6 Existing structures.
-The legal occupancy of any structure existing on the date of adoption of this code shall be permitted to continue without change, except as is specifically provided in this code, the Florida Building Code, Existing Building, the Florida Fire Prevention Code, or the Property Maintenance Code. - 102.6.1 Buildings not previously occupied.
+Where the extent of the reference to a referenced code or standard includes subject matter that is within the scope of this code or the Florida Codes listed in Section 101.4, the provisions of this code or the Florida Codes listed in Section 101.4, as applicable, shall take precedence over the provisions in the referenced code or standard. - 102.5 Partial invalidity.
+In the event that any part or provision of this code is held to be illegal or void, this shall not have the effect of making void or illegal any of the other parts or provisions. - 102.6 Existing structures.
+The legal occupancy of any structure existing on the date of adoption of this code shall be permitted to continue without change, except as is specifically covered in this code, the Florida Building Code, Existing Building, the Florida Fire Prevention Code, and Property Maintenance Code - 102.6.1 Buildings not previously occupied.
 A building or portion of a building that has not been previously occupied or used for its intended purpose in accordance with the laws in existence at the time of its completion shall comply with the provisions of the Florida Building Code or Florida Residential Code, as applicable, for new construction or with any current permit for such occupancy. - 102.6.2 Buildings previously occupied.
-The legal occupancy of any building existing on the date of adoption of this code shall be permitted to continue without change, except as otherwise specifically provided in this code, the Florida Building Code, Existing Building Volume; Florida Fire Prevention Code; the Palm Beach County Property Maintenance Code; the codes referenced in Section 101.4 of this code; or as is deemed necessary by the building official for the general safety and welfare of the occupants and the public.
+The legal occupancy of any building existing on the date of adoption of this code shall be permitted to continue without change, except as otherwise specifically provided in this code, the Florida Fire Prevention Code Property Maintenance Code, or as is deemed necessary by the building official for the general safety and welfare of the occupants and the public.